vrtmrz/obsidian-livesync/updates.md

     - Now `Chunk size` can be set to under one hundred.
   - New feature:
     - The number of transfers required before replication stabilises is now displayed.
+- 0.17.12: Skipped.
+- 0.17.13
+  - Fixed: Document history is now displayed again.
+  - Reorganised: Many files have been refactored.

 ### 0.16.0
 - Now hidden files need not be scanned.
 Changes will be detected automatically.